 “The way we came at it is, we looked at the telephone as being the original information appliance.
 This was the evolution of the original information appliance — on steroids.
 So, iPhone was internet-phone … information-phone.”

-(It’s worth noting that, a bit like the “2000” suffix, the prefix “i” wasn’t unique in the 1990s.
-There was also the internet site iVillage, NBC’s internet concept NBCi, AOL’s iGolf channel and more.)
+(It’s worth noting that, a bit like the “2000” suffix, using the prefix “i” wasn’t unique in the 1990s.
+There was also the website iVillage, NBC’s internet portal NBCi, AOL’s iGolf channel and more.)

 InfoGear iPhone brings some firsts

-InfoGear first showed off its iPhone at CES 1998.
+InfoGear first showed off its iPhone at the Consumer Electronics Show in 1998.
 It wasn’t cheap, with a price tag of $499 and extra charges for internet access.

 However, it offered some exciting advances, including visual voicemail, basic apps and a very early use of touch technology.

 The idea was that the InfoGear iPhone would “co-exist with PCs much as the microwave co-exists with a conventional oven.”